ضربات استباقية عابرة للحدود.. «الداخلية» تحمي الوطن من مهرّبي المخدرات

 Professional Capabilities

-Retired Major General Abdullah Hassan Jidawi confirmed that the professional capabilities and distinguished security work carried out by the Ministry of Interior in confronting drug traffickers and facing them through "surprise preemptive strikes," which have succeeded in thwarting all criminal plans to flood the homeland with drugs, affirm what it possesses in terms of expertise, capabilities, and care for this important agency by the wise leadership.
+Retired Major General Abdullah Hassan Jadawi confirmed that the professional capabilities and distinguished security work executed by the Ministry of Interior in confronting drug traffickers and facing them through "surprise preemptive strikes," which have succeeded in thwarting all criminal plans to flood the homeland with drugs, affirm what it possesses in terms of expertise, capabilities, and care for this important agency by the wise leadership.

-He pointed out that the professionalism of the Ministry of Interior and its security sectors has succeeded in curbing the ambitions of traffickers and promoters and delivering painful strikes to drug trafficking networks that target the security of the Kingdom and its youth with drugs, as part of the ongoing war on drugs, cutting off the road to every corruptor and promoter who seeks to tamper with their minds.
+He pointed out that the professionalism of the Ministry of Interior and its security sectors has succeeded in curbing the ambitions of traffickers and promoters and delivering painful blows to drug trafficking networks that target the security of the Kingdom and its youth with drugs, as part of the ongoing war on drugs, cutting off the path for every corruptor and promoter seeking to tamper with their minds.

 Innovative Means

-He noted that the Kingdom relies on innovative means and modern mechanisms to detect drug shipments before they enter Saudi territory, in conjunction with intensive awareness campaigns.
-He stated that combating drug trafficking and promotion crimes is a priority of the Kingdom's Vision 2030, and believing in the dangers and threats that drugs pose to the security and stability of society, it has harnessed resources to enhance the community's immunity against them at all national levels.
+He noted that the Kingdom relies on innovative means and modern mechanisms to detect drug shipments before they enter Saudi territory, coinciding with intensive awareness campaigns.
+He stated that combating drug trafficking and promotion crimes is a priority of the Kingdom's Vision 2030, and believing in the dangers and threats that drugs pose to community security and stability, it has harnessed resources to enhance community immunity against them at all national levels.

 Breaking Through Fortifications

-Retired Major General Turki Al-Harithi confirmed that the Saudi Ministry of Interior adopts a studied plan to thwart any attempts aimed at smuggling various types of drugs into Saudi Arabia and promoting them within the country through all its security arms, which possess high expertise and professionalism that enable them to penetrate all fortifications established by drug trafficking and smuggling gangs.
+Retired Major General Turki Al-Harithi confirmed that the Saudi Ministry of Interior adopts a studied plan to work on thwarting any attempts aimed at smuggling various types of drugs into Saudi Arabia and promoting them within the country through all its security arms, which possess high expertise and professionalism that enable them to break through all the fortifications established by drug trafficking and smuggling gangs.

-General Al-Harithi praised the efforts of drug control personnel and the security achievements and preemptive strikes against criminal networks, achieving their objectives to preserve the security and stability of the homeland and confront this scourge to protect society from the devastating epidemic.
+General Al-Harithi praised the efforts of the drug control personnel and the security achievements and preemptive strikes against criminal networks, achieving their objectives to maintain the security and stability of the homeland and confront this scourge to protect society from the devastating epidemic.